e-mny/MLDA_DocDiagx/README.md

 ## 📌 Problem Statement

 **Achieving GOOD HEALTH & WELL-BEING in the World!**
-Develop and implement a Reinforcement Learning-based approach to optimize treatment regimens for HIV patients in developing countries, ensuring that healthcare resources are used efficiently and effectively.
+Develop and implement a Reinforcement Learning-based approach to solve one or many of the Sustainability and Development Goals (SDG's) formulated by the United Nations.

 ## ❗ Objectives